puppetlabs/puppet-docs/source/puppet/5.3/ssl_autosign.markdown

 ### Security implications of naïve autosigning

-**You should never do this in a production deployment.** Naïve autosigning is only suitable for temporary test deployments that are incapable of serving catalogs containing sensitive information.
+**Never do this in a production deployment.** Naïve autosigning is suitable only for temporary test deployments incapable of serving catalogs containing sensitive information.

 ## Basic autosigning (autosign.conf)